reussio/tiny-hooks/.changeset/social-tips-rescue.md

 "tiny-hooks": minor
 ---

-Add a new hok `useBoolean` that manages a boolean state.
+Add a new hook `useBoolean` that manages a boolean state.